 First up are poles.
 Long, light rods are key here.
 When using light line to fight some of the strongest and feistiest fish that swim in moving waters, you’ll appreciate the ability of a long pole to absorb shocks and give you room to maneuver.

 “Noodle rods” over 10 feet in length, and usually rated for 8-12 pound test line have always been popular, though they seem to be a bit less so in recent years.
 I usually stick to a 9.5 foot rod designed for fishing small jigs when in Pennsylvania and a slightly longer, stronger pole by Okuma when fishing in New York’s larger Lake Ontario tributaries.

 In almost all situations, I will spool my reel with clear 6 pound test Berkley Trilene XL monofilament line.
 Though the fish often run much larger than six pounds, the proper rod and a reel with a smooth drag will more than make up for the difference.
 Too heavy a line will be unmanageable and do nothing but cause problems and spook fish.
 Sometimes I’ll carry an extra spool filled with dark, 15 pound braid for use when float fishing, more because it floats and thus cuts back on unnatural drag when float fishing than because of its strength.

-In higher water, I’ll go up to six pound test.
+In higher water, I’ll go up to six or even eight pound test line.
 In extreme low or clear water conditions, line as light as 2 pound test may be necessary.
-I can say from experience that the use of fluorocarbon line, which is more translucent in the water, absolutely makes a difference.
+I can say from experience that the use of Seaguar InvizX fluorocarbon line, which is more translucent in the water, absolutely makes a difference.